camercu/chv-ctf-2022-writeup/CloudCar.md

 Using CAN Messaging, open the **Passenger Door**.

 I tried the same things as the other door, but no luck.
-I assume the methods the other team used for solving the other door works for this one, too.
+The techniques the other team used for solving previous challenge work for this one, too.

 ## Engine Memory - 50